 In the summer months, a smart attic fan will prevent the attic from reaching scorching hot temperatures that, in turn, transfer into the living space below.

-When used in conjunction with proper attic insulation, attic fans also help to prevent ice damming in attics during the cold winter months.
-An attic can accumulate a lot of moisture and can cause severe damage to any equipment, appliances or even the structure of the home.
 With the built-in humidistat, the fan will come on any time the attic has a humidity level of 60% or greater, running at the lowest speed.
 This will ventilate and exhaust any built-up moisture and help prevent any damage to your home and attic.

 A study conducted by QC Manufacturing shows that the smart attic fan can help keep your attic within 10 degrees Fahrenheit of the peak temperatures of the day.